Shrishti412/bagisto-b2b-account/README.md

 ---

-## 🚀 Installation Guide
+## Installation Guide

-Follow these steps to install the module into your Bagisto application.
+Follow the steps below to install the module in your existing Bagisto application.

----

-### Step 1: Add Repository
+### Step 1: Link the Repository

-Open your main `composer.json` file and add the repository inside the `"repositories"` array:
+Open the `composer.json` file located in your Bagisto root directory.
+Add the following entry to the `"repositories"` array:

 ```json
 "repositories": [